simoneburch/osticket-lifecycle-examples/README.md

 <h1 align="center">
 osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

-This demonstration outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system "osTicket".
+__This demonstration outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system "osTicket".__

-_<b>NOTE:</b> This demonstration uses materials created in the previous demonstration, ["Post-Install Configuration"](https://github.com/JTYKolesar/post-install-config)._
+*PLEASE NOTE: The websites that have been created during this exercise have been torn down upon completion of the exercise.
+They are still being referred to throughout this demo but are now pointing to non-existent spaces on the internet.
+If you have followed along in the previous installation and configuration of osTicket then you will see the up-and-running sites for yourself.
+These are screenshots taken during the exercise. :)

 <h2>Environments and Technologies Used</h2>